List of all articles

 You can reject messages sent to certain email addresses.

-You can block mail using either our blacklist or your mail program.
+You can block mail using either our reject list or your mail program.

 In a small number of cases, mail forwarding may not work due to anti-spam technology called "SPF".
 Using mailboxes avoids the problem.